kstirman/MongoDB_DAK/At Your Company.md

 ####Send the Knowledge Around

 Encourage communication within and across teams through an internal social network.
 Post interesting articles, tutorials and presentations you find through the MongoDB Newsletter, blogs, Twitter or Facebook feeds to encourage your colleagues to think outside of their current technical paradigms.

 ####Innovation Time

 Many companies offer engineers the opportunity to spend a certain percentage of their time on new projects.
 Google is famous for offering its development teams "20% time" for new initiatives, which has produced a number of key innovations, such as Gmail and Google Groups.
 If you have "20% time" at work consider working on a MongoDB Project with a team.

-###Host a Meetup
+####Host a Meetup

-If you don't want to or can't commit the resources to a hackathon, host a local meetup at your company.
+If you can't commit the resources to a hackathon, host a local meetup at your company.
 This is a great way to introduce MongoDB to any interested co-workers, and you can gain speaking experience sharing how you're using MongoDB on a project.

 ####Share our customer's success stories and solutions